 We may apply a Market Value Reduction to any full or partial withdrawals, switches or transfers out of the With-Profits Fund.
-As plans approach the selected retirement date, the size of any MVR that would apply could be expected to gradually reduce.

 We reserve the right to change our current practice on Market Value Reductions at any time, without prior notice, and this would apply to existing plans and any new plans or top-ups.
 Examples of reasons for a change would include significant changes in the investment market or because the number of people moving out of the fund increases substantially.

 For more information on our current practice, and on when we may apply an MVR please see Market Value Reduction - a clear explanation.